hilali-msc/intro-to-building-webapps/css_framework/nesting_try.md

 $icon-font-path: "../../bower_components/bootstrap-sass-official/assets/fonts/bootstrap/";
 ```

 This definition may not be correct.
 The path should point to wherever the Glyphicon font that comes with Bootstrap is located.
 You may not have noticed if the path is broken, but you can tell by looking at the button in the default web content.
+If you see a square, like this, then it is broken:

-Adjust the `$icon-font-path` variable (You may need to add an extra `../` to point to the proper directory--or modify the path further if you have altered your default locations.)
+Adjust the `$icon-font-path` variable so it points to the directory containing the Glyphicon fonts.
+(You may need to add an extra `../` to point to the proper directory--or modify the path further if you have altered your default locations.)

 ### Bower-managed area
 The next section of code in `main.scss` (starting on line 2) is the Bower-managed area.
 Leave these comments and import statements in place so that Bower can add components to your project properly.
 These lines probably look like this: